Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

 \subsubsection{The Bohmian measurement process}

 In Bohmian theory, the measurement process is treated just as any other quantum process of interacting particles and the previous measurement difficulties of the orthodox interpretation simply disappear.
-There is no need to introduce operators \cite{om.Durrnaive,om.Durrllibre,om.goldstein}.
-Here, the entire quantum system is described by a trajectory plus a wave function (rather than a wave function alone).
+At least, from a conceptual point of view.
+There is no need to introduce operators \cite{om.Durrnaive,om.Durrllibre,om.goldstein,om.reviewabc,om.llibreph}.
+Here, the entire quantum system is described by a many-particle trajectory plus a many-particle wave function (rather than a wave function alone).
 The wave function and the trajectory are both associated with the entire system, that is, the quantum system plus the measuring apparatus.
 Then, there is one dynamical law for the evolution of the wave function and another for the evolution of the trajectory:\enlargethispage{1pc} \begin{enumerate} \item The Schr\"odinger equation (with the appropriate Hamiltonian of the quantum system plus the measuring apparatus) determines the time evolution of the wave function independently of whether a measurement process takes place or not.

 \item The time evolution of the particle is determined by the time integration of the Bohmian velocity independently of whether a measurement process takes place or not. \end{enumerate}